bbest/adv-gis-topics/wk5/leaflet.md

 </script>

 Next, let's customize the symbology so the points are green tree markers and polygons are orange.

-We're using the [Leaflet.awesome-markers](https://github.com/lvoogdt/Leaflet.awesome-markers) which enables you to use any of the nifty icons from [Font-Awesome](http://fortawesome.github.io/Font-Awesome/icons/).
+We're going to use the [Leaflet.awesome-markers](https://github.com/lvoogdt/Leaflet.awesome-markers) which enables you to use any of the nifty icons from [Font-Awesome](http://fortawesome.github.io/Font-Awesome/icons/).
+To use this library we need to download this [zip](https://github.com/lvoogdt/Leaflet.awesome-markers/archive/2.0/develop.zip) and move:

 Replace the lines above for adding geojson points and polygons with these: